renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-custom-components.md

 Create custom components for performing specialized tasks, calling APIs, or adding advanced logic.

-Custom components in Langflow are built upon:
+Custom components in Aiexec are built upon:

 * The Python class that inherits from `Component`.
 * Class-level attributes that identify and describe the component.